John de Coupland: Coupland's titles & land

-There were often disruptions in his service, indicating that Coupland had transgressed in various ways, but he was never publicly disgraced.
+There were often disruptions in his service, indicating Coupland had transgressed in various ways, but he was never publicly disgraced.
 Records also indicate that after his good fortune with the capture of David, John and his wife Joan became major landowners in Northern England along the Scottish border.

 Death

 On 20 December 1363 Coupland was attacked and killed while crossing Bolton Moor.
 Nine of the attackers wielded lances and eleven were archers.
 The King ordered an inquiry to determine the cause of the attack and to arrest Coupland's murderers.
 The inquiry resulted in the naming of several involved individuals: John de Clifford, Thomas de Clifford, Thomas Forster and others.
 It was determined that it was a premeditated attack but the motive was not known.
 All involved were believed to have fled to Scotland, thus they were not arrested.

 The King then ordered another inquiry the following year to attempt to arrest the murderers yet again.
 This inquiry led to the arrest of those who aided and abetted the named murderers.
 However, they were released after making payments to the King.
 The final and third inquiry was a general inquiry into the crimes in all of Northumberland.
 This resulted in more fines payable to the King and a pardon as well, except for those who committed treason or were responsible for the death of John de Coupland.
 This was the end of the inquiries and the murderers were never caught, leading to continuing debate about the motive for Coupland's death.